BottyGPT / DocsGPT deployment story

 Optional: repo content

-Deliverable: One project with all relevant content; chat in the DocsGPT UI returns answers with sources.
+Deliverable: One project with all relevant content; chat in the DocsGPT UI returns answers with sources from both sites.

 6. Phase 3: Embed on Ghost (main site)

-Goal: Widget on every page of the main site.
+We embedded the widget on every page of the main Ghost site.

 -